danielfm123/croutonlauncher/README.md

 7. Pin the chrome extention on your shelf.
 8. Have Fun.
 9. edit crlauncher and place on /usr/local/bin on the chrome root, not chroot

+if you want autostart follow this instrucions from https://www.maketecheasier.com/autostart-crouton-chromeos/ and set as DE enter-chroot as command line on boot the path to the launcher